Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 New Orleans Saints

 The Saints' defense flopped in Week 1, as the popular Super Bowl pick lost 48-40 at home to the Buccaneers.
-They allowed Ryan Fitzpatrick to throw for 417 yards and four touchdowns.
-The good news is the Saints have been through this before.
+New Orleans allowed Ryan Fitzpatrick to throw for 417 yards and four touchdowns.
+The good news that is the Saints have been through this before.
 Their defense struggled heavily in the first two weeks last season, too, before they rattled off an eight-game winning streak.
 But this was a disturbing performance for a unit that looked like it had turned things around.
 "We needed to get slapped in our face one good time to see that we're not on the level we think we're on," cornerback Marshon Lattimore said.
-"But we're gonna get better."-- Mike Triplett
+"But we're gonna get better." -- Mike Triplett

 Tampa Bay Buccaneers

-Everybody thought that for the Bucs to have a chance at winning any of their first three games with backup quarterback Ryan Fitzpatrick, they'd need a Herculean effort by the defense.
+Everybody thought for the Bucs to have a chance at winning any of their first three games with backup quarterback Ryan Fitzpatrick, they'd need a Herculean effort by the defense.
 Instead, it was Fitzpatrick making "Fitz-magic," throwing four touchdowns and rushing for a fifth.
-DeSean Jackson was on the receiving end of two of those scores, but he left the game with a concussion and is now in jeopardy of missing the Bucs' home opener against Philadelphia next Sunday.
-Whether Jackson plays or not, the Bucs need their defense to start showing up after surrendering 475 yards of offense.-- Jenna Laine
+DeSean Jackson was on the receiving end of two of those scores, but he left the game with a concussion and is now in jeopardy for the Bucs' home opener against Philadelphia next Sunday.
+Whether Jackson plays or not, the Bucs need their defense to show up after surrendering 475 yards of offense. -- Jenna Laine

 Koetter: 'Fitz magic is alive and well'

-Tampa Bay Bucanneers head coach Dirk Koetter reminds reporters that Ryan "Fitz magic is alive and well."
+Tampa Bay Buccaneers head coach Dirk Koetter reminds reporters that Ryan "Fitz magic is alive and well."

 NFC WEST